Every dog and cat over the age of three months must be registered. Existing registrations must be renewed by 10 April each year.

 Registering your dog or cat greatly improves their chances of being returned to you if they become lost.
 Registration fees provide a whole range of other important services too - as a minimum you will get:

 - A Council identification marker for your pet to wear.

-- Lost and found service; a guarantee that if your pet is found wearing the rego tag you will be notified.
+- Lost and found service - a guarantee that if your pet is found wearing the registration tag you will be notified.

 - Council services to respond to calls about wandering dogs or dog attacks.
 This includes the removal of aggressive dogs from the streets.

-- Council services to deal with nuisance problems, eg. barking dogs.
+- Council services to deal with nuisance problems such as barking dogs.

 - Council monitoring of pet shops, boarding kennels, catteries, pounds, shelters and breeding and training businesses.